 Our extensive review of Vonage Pricing offers more details.

-- Call recording as an add-on: While many alternatives include automatic call recording as a built-in feature, Vonage offers recording as an add-on at $4.99 monthly per user
+- Call recording as an add-on: While many alternatives include automatic call recording as a built-in feature, Vonage offers call recording as an add-on at $4.99 monthly per user

 - Key features are overpriced: Video meetings and multi-level auto attendants are only included with the Premium plan, costing $29.99 monthly per user.
 Many competitors include these features in their basic plan for half Vonage’s price.